kacpergorec/interview-task-ingenious-build/README.md

 I’m more accustomed to working with **3 folders**: **Application**, **Domain**, and **Infrastructure**.
 The separation into **5 folders** for **API** and **Presentation** was a bit unfamiliar, though I believe I understand the intended layer separation.

 ### Exceptions
 Looking back, I could have implemented **domain-specific exceptions** as well as general exceptions for other layers.
+Then return appropriate HTTP status codes like bad request to client.

 ## Conclusion